PrestaShop/StarterTheme/doc/theme.yml.md

 ## Mandatory Structure Requirements

-A theme must consist of the following file structure before it can be isntalled:
+A theme must consist of the following file structure before it can be installed:

 | Localization        | Description           |
 |:--------------------|-----------------------|